-In 2022, we simplified our AIP structure and created consistency by aligning all GEB members under the same performance measures and weightings.
+All GEB members are aligned under the same enterprise performance measures and weightings.
 The shared performance measures tie the compensation of all our NEOs in the short term for the annual cash variable compensation program to our global corporate performance.

 Performance Measures Performance Weighting What is it?
-AIP Adjusted EBITDA 50% Our externally reported EBITDA (earnings before income tax, depreciation and amortization), adjusted to exclude net non- cash mortgage servicing rights, mortgage banking derivative activity, net loss on dispositions and interest on employee loans, net of forgiveness, along with certain restructuring and acquisition charges.
-AIP Adjusted EBITDA Margin 25% AIP Adjusted EBITDA divided by our externally reported Fee Revenue.
+AIP Adjusted EBITDA 50% Our externally reported EBITDA (earnings before income tax, depreciation and amortization), adjusted to exclude net non-cash mortgage servicing rights, mortgage banking derivative activity, net loss on dispositions and interest on employee loans, net of forgiveness, along with certain restructuring and acquisition charges.
+For 2023, at its discretion, the Committee opted to exclude equity earnings/losses from the AIP Adjusted EBITDA metric for the following reasons: In 2023, equity earnings/losses are a mark to market non-cash item; Exclusion of equity earnings/losses is a better reflection of underlying operational performance of JLL; and It aligns with the measurement methodology that will be used going forward, see 2024 Compensation Program changes on page 54.
+AIP Adjusted EBITDA Margin 25% AIP Adjusted EBITDA divided by our externally reported Revenue less directly and indirectly reimbursed costs and Net non-cash MSRs.
 Free Cash Flow 25% Represents cash provided by operating activities less net capital additions from property and equipment.

-The above measures are non-GAAP financial measures used by the Compensation Committee in determining executive compensation.
+\ The above measures are non-GAAP financial measures used by the Compensation Committee in determining executive compensation.
 See Annex A for a reconciliation of non-GAAP financial measures to our results as reported under GAAP.